giellalt/giellalt.github.io/tm/OmegaT.md

 ## Translation memory

-Go to [Translation Memory](https://giellalt.uit.no/tm/TranslationMemory.html?fbclid=IwAR1U2CSph4wpWrCIMVcucOYC3V10PWZWD38M3T_bQgkH46WvNFhI1qHoupE).
-Download the translation memory file for the languages you are translating between.
+Download the [Translation Memory](https://giellalt.uit.no/tm/TranslationMemory.html?fbclid=IwAR1U2CSph4wpWrCIMVcucOYC3V10PWZWD38M3T_bQgkH46WvNFhI1qHoupE) file for the languages you are translating between.
 Move the *.tmx* file to *tm* folder in matching project folder.

 ## Glossary
-Go to [Glossary files](https://giellalt.uit.no/tm/TranslationMemory.html?fbclid=IwAR1U2CSph4wpWrCIMVcucOYC3V10PWZWD38M3T_bQgkH46WvNFhI1qHoupE).
-Download the glossary file for the language you are translating from.
+Download [Glossary files](https://giellalt.uit.no/tm/TranslationMemory.html?fbclid=IwAR1U2CSph4wpWrCIMVcucOYC3V10PWZWD38M3T_bQgkH46WvNFhI1qHoupE) for the languages you are translating from.
 Move glossary file to *glossary* folder in matching project folder.

 ## North Sami and South Sami dictionaries